 Remove the filter: Set it aside for cleaning later.

 Add a System Flush Product to the old spa water: We recommend adding a product called “System Flush” into your old spa water and then running the jets.
-This will push out the “gunk” that builds up in the plumbing into the old spa water before you drain and refill.
+This will push out the “gunk” that builds up in the plumbing into the old spa water before you drain and refill your hot tub.
 Using system flush means you will be starting with the cleanest spa possible.

 Draining and Cleaning the Spa